popthecornplease/odin-recipes/README.md

 # odin-recipes
-A rudimentary website containing recipes in a basic HTML format.
+A rudimentary website containing recipes.
+Created with only HTML.